IrisRizos/SexCy_lifestage_protistID/README.md

 ![Graphical](Fig1_A.png)

-## Trascriptomic analyses reveal sexual cues in reproductive life stages of cunultivated Acantharia (Radiolaria)
+## Trascriptomic analyses reveal sexual cues in reproductive life stages of uncultivated Acantharia (Radiolaria)

 This code is associated to the publication of Rizos et al., 2025 in Protist (10.1016/j.protis.2025.126102).